gbengataylor/WebmethodsOnOCP/UniversalMessaging/README.md

     +++ #edit, change group and permissions
     +++ RUN chgrp -R 0 /um_home && chmod -R g=u /um_home
+    +++# Copy the license into the location that the UM realm server expects
+    +++COPY ./UniversalMessaging/server/umserver/licence.xml /um_home/server/license/licence.xml

 or just use the Dockerfile in this directory